JawadSifat/AP-Computer-Science-A-Laboratory/Lab06/readme.txt

  *     [X] this is a checked criteria
  **********************************************************************/

-    [ ] call one or more Transform2D method
+    [ X ] call one or more Transform2D method

     [ ] use different parameters than our examples: f(n, x, y, size)

-    [ ] use different StdDraw methods than in examples (e.g., ellipses, arcs, text)
+    [X ] use different StdDraw methods than in examples (e.g., ellipses, arcs, text)

-    [ ] number of recursive calls not constant per level (e.g., conditional recursion)
+    [X ] number of recursive calls not constant per level (e.g., conditional recursion)

     [ ] mutually recursive methods